7 Ways to Enhance Self-Transcendence #1-3

 But you can create an environment that encourages creativity.
 One of Maslow’s key observations about creativeness is that achieving absorption into what he called “the matter-in-hand” can lead to inspiration, novel solutions, and even self-transcendence.

-Try this: Remember a time when you were so absorbed in an activity (concentrated thinking and daydreaming both count here) that you became unaware of anything else going on.
+Try this: Remember a time when you were so absorbed in an activity that you became unaware of anything else going on.
 What did that feel like?
 What was your experience?
 Was it transcendent?
 What were you doing (or not doing)?
 Could you include more of that in your daily life?

 A key to unlocking your creativity: Don’t worry about “performing” or “perfecting.”
 Just “noodle.”
 Allow yourself to “go childlike” and play.
-It’s the “dance like no one is watching” approach.
+This is the “dance like no one is watching” approach.
 Have fun and see what happens.